-Ms. Bailey is a veteran educator in the Metropolitan Nashville Public School System.
-She is currently in her first year as an executive principal for the district and was an assistant principal for the three years prior.
+Angela Bailey is a veteran educator in the Metropolitan Nashville Public School System.
+She is currently an executive principal for the district and was an assistant principal for the three years prior.
 Ms. Bailey also served the district as an instructional coach, a mentor, a trainer, and a teacher.
 Her coaching and mentoring trainings have enabled her to create a learning community where student data guides professional learning decisions for enrichment and interventions and student engagement is the foundation of instructional practices.
 She is dedicated to ensuring a nurturing environment where students are recognized and supported as individuals and encouraged to grow through enriching and engaging experiences.
 Ms. Bailey’s background has prepared her with the strengths and skills needed to be the instructional and executive leader in her building where she has created a culture that promotes high student expectations through the collaborative belief that all students will grow, succeed, and achieve.

 Jill Petty has been an educator for over 20 years.
 She has taught English both at the middle and high school levels.
 Jill was a classroom teacher when Nashville first brought the academy model to the high schools.
 She has served as an Academy team leader, English department lead, literacy coach/school-based professional development provider, district level English Language Arts Curriculum Coordinator, and currently as the Director of Secondary Literacy for Metropolitan Nashville Public Schools.
 Jill was the first person in MNPS to become a Project Based Learning capacity-buliding trainer.
 In her various roles in education, she had lead and continues to lead professional learning at the school level, district level, and national level.
 Most recently, Jill became a certified Gallup Strengths-Finder coach.

+Deanna has been in education since 1994 spending her first 4 years teaching high school science in Indiana and another 12 years teaching in Metro Nashville Public Schools (MNPS).
+She spent an additional 6 years as an Instructional Coach and District Lead Instructional Coach for Nashville planning, developing, and implementing professional development for teachers, including becoming a Buck Institute for Education (BIE) Certified PBL trainer.
 Deanna is currently the i3 STEM Grant Coordinator for MNPS, a federal grant that is geared to grow student achievement in science and math, heighten STEM aspirations, and close opportunity gaps for underrepresented students.
 For the grant, she supports the implementation of a STEM afterschool, Saturday, and Summer Camp with students from 7 Nashville middle schools emphasizing student-centered, project-based learning through sustained inquiry to solve authentic problems.

 Bio Coming Soon!